jarusll/the-logs/index.md

 Just realised I have misconfigured GitHub actions for posts and no listener for posts_push on portfolio.
 Will fix it tomorrow.

+Absolutely not having chicken again.

+Day rating - 5/10.
+My eyes were strained and I lost all dota matches but Charu cheered me up

 # 2022-03-26

 ### Plan for today